varshan-4068/wsl-setup/README.md

       passwd <username>  # if u have created a user as for example izagi with the above command then to create a user password for the user izagi use this command

       usermod -aG wheel <username>  # this command is used to modify your user for example the user izagi as a sudo user

+      pacman -S sudo

       visudo  # Opens the sudoers file and you need to uncomment the line  %wheel ALL=(ALL) ALL by erasing the # in thae opened sudoers file now after uncommenting save the file and exit with :wq